 First, identify the behaviors you want to see more of.
 What are the goals you have with your child, and how will you explain them in clear language?

-You need to be straightforward with children when explaining rewards.
+You need to be straightforward with ADHD children when explaining rewards and consequences.
 There are a lot of examples of this.
 For example, a trip to the store is much more likely to go over smoothly if you say, "we're going to the store at 1 PM today" (and repeat it later on, too) than it would be if you were to attempt to get kids in the car and take them to the store without letting them know.
 The same is true for a reward system, where it is crucial to identify the specific desired behavior you will be utilizing a reward system for.